tsuzan007/SignInSignUpModule/README.md

   4. In order to get Firebase Authentication working, register your app in Firebase Console (https://console.firebase.google.com).
      Go to AppManifest.xml of this module, and use package name to register it.
   5. Copy google-services.json and paste in inside the module (inside SignIn).

+  Note: when the module is synced with your application, feel free to change package name, dependency library version.
+Enjoy!!